What is Lean Whey Protein?

 Just Plain Whey

-It may be a strange thought but milk actually contains liquid and solid portions.
-When heat, acid, enzymes or other curdling agents are applied to the milk, these components are forced to separate.
-The solids clump up and float on top of the mix – these are the curds, which are strained off to make cheese or casein protein powder.
+To fully grasp the concept of lean whey protein, a bit of a refresher course in the world of food science is warranted.
+Although it sounds odd when you consider milk, it is actually a combination of liquid and solid portions.
+When heat, acid, enzymes, or other curding agents are added to milk, the liquid and solid portions separate.
+The solids clump together and float to the top of the mixture – these are the curds, which are strained off to make cheese or casein protein powder.

 Lean, Mean Protein

-This is significant because many protein sources are also rich in fat and, along with it, extra calories.
-For example, 100g of steak contains 28g of protein.
-Which is fantastic.
-Unfortunately, it comes bundled with 9g of fat and totals 194 calories.
-The same amount of chicken breast, though, gives you 31g of protein and just 4g of fat, with a total of 165 calories.
-Chicken breast, then, is a lean protein.
-Or, at least, it’s leaner than steak.
+The concept of lean protein is significant because many protein sources are rich in fat and high in calories.
+For example, 100g of steak contains about 28g protein, which is fantastic!
+Unfortunately, this protein comes bundled with 9g fat and 194 calories.
+Meanwhile, the same amount of boneless skinless chicken breast provides 31g protein, 4g fat, and only 165 calories.
+Chicken breast, then, is a lean protein – or at least, it is leaner than steak.

 Leaner Than Others

-And, while whey is a lean protein by nature, some are just little better than others.
-The majority of dairy cows from which whey is sourced are fed in feed-lots on a grain-rich, chemically treated diet.
-Along with all the other problems associated with this practice, it results in a higher saturated fat content in any dairy products made from that cow’s milk.
+Although whey is a naturally lean protein, some types of whey are better than others.
+Most dairy cows from which whey is sourced are fed diets high in chemically-treated grains.
+Aside from other potential problems associated with this practice, any dairy products made from the milk of these cows tend to have a higher saturated fat content.

-Animals that are pasture-fed and allowed to graze freely on grass, however, produce healthier milk.
-For you, this translates to a whey that is lower in saturated fat and higher in healthy omega-3 and conjugated linoleic fatty acids.
+Pasture-fed cows that are allowed to graze freely on grass typically produce healthier milk.
+This means a whey that is lower in saturated fat and higher in beneficial fat sources such as omega-3 fatty acids and conjugated linoleic acid (CLA).